The words hypermobile and hypomobile can be used in a few different ways to describe the SI joint, or any joint in the body.

 I personally was born with joints that are hypermobile– that is to say, my ligaments naturally move more than they were intended to do.
 This has left me vulnerable to all kinds of injuries and problems, because when you have hypermobile joints, it ends up putting extra stress on the ligaments that hold the joint together.

-I don’t want to go into more detail and totally confuse you in this post, but if you want to read more about this type of joint hypermobility, you can check out this post:
+I don’t want to go into too much detail and totally lose you in this post, but if you want to read more about this type of joint hypermobility, you can check out this post:

 I also describe a few additional factors in what makes a joint more or less stable in: